-The application is to install one new tsunami siren at 25 Waharua Road, within the Far North District.
-Resource consent is required for discretionary activity as such the ODP provides for and anticipates this activity on a case by case basis.
-The proposal infringes bulk and location controls for maximum height/setback/height in relation to boundary generating effects that are akin to a street light or 30kV power pole.
+The application is to install one new tsunami siren at 3680A-C West Coast Road, Mitimiti, within the Far North District.
+Resource consent is required for a discretionary activity as such the ODP provides for and anticipates this activity on a case by case basis.
+The proposal infringes bulk and location control for maximum height, generating effects that are akin to a street light or 30kV power pole.

 It is considered that there is nothing noteworthy about the proposal.
-It is therefore considered that the application cannot be described as being out of the ordinary or giving rise to special circumstances
+It is therefore considered that the application cannot be described as being out of the ordinary or giving rise to special circumstances.